babelomics/MIGNON/docs/parallelization.md

+---
+layout: default
-# Parallelization
+title: Parallelization
+nav_order: 5
+---

-MIGNON itself does not implement an engine to parallelize the tasks.
-Instead, it relies on the intrinsic ability of each tool of using multi-threading and in the ability of [Cromwell](https://github.com/broadinstitute/cromwell) to launch a number of parallel jobs through the **concurrent-job-limit** parameter of the [config files](https://github.com/babelomics/MIGNON/tree/master/configs).
+MIGNON does not implement an engine to parallelize the tasks.
+Instead, it relies on the intrinsic ability of each tool to use multi-threading and in the ability of [Cromwell](https://github.com/broadinstitute/cromwell) to launch a number of parallel jobs through the **concurrent-job-limit** parameter of the [config file](https://github.com/babelomics/MIGNON/tree/master/configs).
 We encourage users to read [cromwell parallelism post](Parallelism-Multithreading-Scatter-Gather), as it depicts the levels at which the execution of a workflow can be done in parallel.
 Overall, there are two levels at which MIGNON allows the use of parallel executions:

-## Parallel jobs at Cromwell execution level
+## Parallel jobs

 ### Sample-level